valdasjurk/salary_analysis_ml/README.md

-This ML software is used to predict Lithuanian :lithuania: yearly salary based on parameters such as : sex, age group, profession/working sector, experience and education level.
+This ML software is used to predict Lithuanian yearly salary based on parameters such as : sex, age group, profession/working sector, experience and education level.

 ## Features